Reopening economy too early could backfire for humans and markets, investors say

-BOSTON/NEW YORK (Reuters) - U.S. President Donald Trump’s desire to rapidly reopen the economy despite signs the coronavirus is still spreading may backfire, with higher deaths and citizens remaining fearful of going out, some investors said.
+BOSTON/NEW YORK, March 24 (Reuters) - U.S. President Donald Trump’s desire to rapidly reopen the economy despite signs the coronavirus is still spreading may backfire, with higher deaths and citizens remaining fearful of going out, some investors said.

 U.S. markets have been roiled by the spread of the virus in the country and as states have shut parts of their economies.